 The location notice, as well as the mineral discovery, must be upon "vacant, unreserved, unappropriated public lands."
-The land may be either surveyed or unsurveyed.
+The land may be either survey or unsurveyed.

-Whether the land proposed to be located is of that character can only be officially determined from the records of the U. S. Land Office at Phoenix.
+Whether the land proposed to be located is of that character can only be officially determined from the records of the U.S. Land Office at Phoenix.

 If the desired area is found to be State land, then inquiry must be made of the State Land Commission as to procedure.
 Such land is no longer "unappropriated, public land."
-It belongs to the State, and the general mining laws do not apply thereto.
-This is true also of the railroad grant lands.
+It be-